 - Vice President of Development and Public Affairs

 I. POLICY AND GENERAL STATEMENT

-Social media: A group of Internet-based applications through which users create online communities to share information, ideas, personal messages, as well as other content, including but not limited to, blogs, discussion boards, wikis, video or audio podcasts, mobile applications, file sharing sites, and online professional/social networks.
-Examples include Facebook, Twitter, Instagram, Snapchat, LinkedIn and YouTube.
+Social media: A group of internet-based applications through which users create online communities to share information, ideas, personal messages, as well as other content, including but not limited to blogs, discussion boards, video or audio podcasts, mobile applications, file sharing sites, online professional/social networks, and reviews.
+Examples include Facebook, Twitter, Instagram, Tiktok, LinkedIn, YouTube, Healthgrades, Yelp, and Google reviews.
 Social media does not include official university websites.

 A. Creation of University-Sponsored Social Media

 The creation of any University-sponsored social media by the University or one of its schools, programs, institutes, centers, departments, clinics, affiliates or recognized employee organizations must be approved by the Office of Public Affairs.
 The Office of Public Affairs website contains the requirements and guidelines for establishing University-sponsored social media.

 B. Management of and Contribution to University-Sponsored Social Media